hammadtariq/ruby-cucumber-testing/README.md

 # Note
 You will need a specific browser driver if you don't have it, download one.
 I am using chrome driver, download it's latest version from https://sites.google.com/a/chromium.org/chromedriver/

+# Or if you are using Mac:
+brew install chromedriver